We think this TV show stands out for:

 Is it any good?

 There are few TV personalities who model the good life quite like Dr. Pol.
 A relentless go-getter with impressive stamina, he's generous with his time and uses his considerable skills and knowledge to help others.
 The effect of the care he gives extends beyond the animals he treats, and he takes as much pride in helping the farming community stay profitable as he does in bringing a patient back from the brink of death.

-Families can talk about communities.
+Families can talk about communities, like the one in The Incredible Dr. Pol.
 What kinds of jobs are essential to the success of a community?
 How do people rely on each other?
 What happens to a community if a few of the people leave?

 Kids: What do you want to be when you grow up?
 What personal fulfillment do you hope to get from the job?
 Is money a factor in your decision?
 Why or why not?
 How will you be able to help others in this career?

 What can we learn from reality shows like this one?
 What do you think was Dr. Pol's motivation in doing this show?
 Is it possible to get an accurate sense of a person's character through the TV screen?
 Does Dr. Pol seem believable?